-- In March 2004 S.C. implemented the ALIR system, aimed at identifying uninsured motorists.
-The system became mandatory in September 2004 for the electronic reporting of Notices of Cancellation.
+• In March 2004 S.C. implemented the ALIR system, aimed at identifying uninsured motorists.
+The system became mandatory in September 2004 for the electronic reporting of Notices of

+Cancellation.
 In January 2005, suspension of the owner's driver's license, as well as tags, was implemented as the penalty for failure to obtain insurance subsequent to a cancellation.

-Currently over 43,000 cancellations are received electronically each month although only around 58% of cancellations result in a notice being sent to customers due to automated verification and processing business rules. - In July 2006, the ALIR system was enhanced to permit electronic reporting of FR10 Verification of Insurance at Time of Accident transactions which was historically done by the customer taking a paper form to their insurance agent to have it completed and mailed to the DMV.
-Currently over 14,000 FR10 transactions are submitted electronically each month without requiring the customer to visit their insurance agent or the completion of paper forms. - In September 2006, all insurance responses to cancellation notices were required to be submitted electronically using the ALIR system.
-Currently we process over 24,000 insurance responses to cancellation notices electronically every month accounting for over 97% of all insurance received by the DMV. - During FY 06 we also added functionality to the system that allows not just insurance companies but also their agents to report insurance information electronically.
-Currently we have over 2,500 insurance agents verifying insurance electronically though the ALIR system.
-Additionally, all insurance verification transactions offered through the ALIR website were made real-time, meaning that insurance is posted immediately to the DMV system and the customer's driving status is returned to the insurance user with a copy of the DMV clearance letter. - During FY 07 we added functionality to the ALIR system to allow insurance companies to create individual sub user accounts to accommodate insurance companies that write policies directly with policyholders without the use of remote agents.
+- During FY 07 we added functionality to the ALIR system to allow insurance companies to create individual sub user accounts to accommodate insurance companies that write policies directly with policyholders without the use of remote agents.
 Currently over 800 insurance company sub user accounts are being used by insurance company representatives.
 Additionally, modifications were made to allow commercial insurance companies to verify insurance electronically although insurance cancellations are still not reported by commercial carriers. - During FY 07 we have worked to improve customer services by creating a dedicated customer support unit for insurance-related inquiries, and adding self service options such as web fee payment. - During FY08, we implemented mandatory VIN file reporting (entire book of business).
 VIN file reporting will close the loop on uninsured motorists and increase the efficiency of the overall program by decreasing insurance company and customer involvement (automated verification following cancellation notice to DMV, accidents, etc.).
 The ALIR system identifies over 15,000 uninsured motorists each month.
 Based upon an analysis of accident data, we have estimated that the ALIR system has decreased the uninsured motorist rate for 25% in 2003 to less than 7% to date. - FY 09, DMV received over 85,000 electronic transactions from insurance companies.
 We identified over 15,000 uninsured motorists every month.
 DMV's estimated uninsured motorist rate was reinforced by a recent study completed by the Insurance Research Council which estimated South Carolina's uninsured motorist rate at 9%.
 Currently, 93% of all insurance received following cancellations is received electronically.
-DMV is receiving 3.1 million VIN records every week.

-• Chart 7.1.1.13 shows statistics comparing FY 05, FY 06, FY 07, FY08 & FY 09 cancellation notices received electronically, responses to the cancellation notices (FR4a) reported electronically.
+DMV is receiving 3.1 million VIN records every week. - In FY 10, the DMV currently maintains an estimated 7% uninsured motorist rate based on the number of motorist insured at the time of accident (decrease from estimated 20-25% uninsured rate of 2003).
+Currently, DMV also receives 3.1 million vehicle identification numbers (VIN) records every week.
+VIN file reporting will close the top of uninsured motorist and increase the efficiency of the overall program. - Chart 7.1.1.13 shows statistics comparing FY 07, FY 08, FY 09, & FY 10 cancellation notices received electronically, responses to the cancellation notices (FR4a) reported electronically.
 Beginning in September 2006, all insurance responses to cancellation notices were submitted electronically.
 Through web services technology the SC ALIR system can now verify insurance information provided by the customer in real-time directly with the insurance company.
 South Carolina's ALIR system is considered to be one of the most effective and efficient insurance reporting systems in the nation.